 Most requests for Claims from an RP are constant.
 The request_uri is a way of creating and sometimes also signing and encrypting a constant set of request parameters in advance.
 (The request_uri value becomes an "artifact" representing a particular fixed set of request parameters.)

 Pre-registering a fixed set of request parameters at registration time enables OPs to cache and pre-validate the request parameters at registration time, meaning they need not be retrieved at request time.

+Pre-registering a fixed set of request parameters at registration time enables OPs to vet the content of the request from the consumer protection and other point of views either by itself or by a third party.